lkistler/baitSTR_type/README.md

 Script for use with the baitSTR pipeline.

 Provide "blocks" fasta file from the extend_STR_reads script (BaitSTR), and this companion script uses lobSTR and/or BWA to prepare reference sequence files and align one or more sample datasets.
 Optionally, you can also generate probe sequences.
+You may ONLY use the BaitSTR output blocks as reference sequences for this script, as the fasta headers contain critical information.

 Usage: